 - Signatures and date: Signatures of both parties and date of signing to validate the agreement.

-- Skipping Clauses – Do not leave out important clauses like the termination policy or deposit details.
+- Skipping clauses: Do not omit critical clauses such as termination terms, notice periods, or security deposit details.

-- Not Customising for State Laws – Lease agreements must comply with state-specific rental laws
+- Not customising for state laws: Lease agreements must align with state-specific rental regulations and legal requirements.

-- Ignoring Tenant Rights – Ensure that the agreement respects all tenant rights to avoid legal issues.
+- Ignoring tenant rights: Make sure the agreement respects tenant rights to reduce the risk of legal conflicts.

 The security deposit is a sum paid by the tenant at the beginning of the lease to cover potential damages or unpaid rent.
 The amount is usually equal to one or two months rent.
 This deposit is refundable at the end of the lease term, provided there are no damages to the property.